Stomach Cancer Symptoms Can Be Difficult to Diagnose

 Scientists have found out that cancer starts with a mutation in the cells of a particular organ.
 These mutated cells divide and grow in number and attack healthy cells.
 Abnormal cancer cells also form a mass, which is often called a malignant tumor.

-Learning more about the signs and symptoms of stomach cancer can tell you when it’s time to set an appointment with your doctor, especially if you’re at risk of developing this disease.
+Awareness of the signs and symptoms of stomach cancer can tell you when it’s time to set an appointment with your doctor, especially if you’re at risk of developing this disease.

 Keep in mind that having symptoms associated with stomach cancer doesn’t mean that you have it.
 However, it may be best to see a doctor if you experience these symptoms over a long period of time.